DiabloNova/Orumyx-/Orumyx Smart Contract.md

 ### **Next Steps:**
 Part 5 has focused on Orumyx’s collateralization mechanisms, reserve management strategies, and dynamic monetary policy tools.
 It also elaborates on liquidity stabilization funds and decentralized oracle systems to ensure trust and resilience.

-Let me know if this section meets your expectations before continuing with Part 6.
-**Whitepaper for Orumyx (ORX) - Part 7**

 ---